jasonbot/weblog/content/weblog/llms.md

 LLMs are, in essence, a lossily-compressed, fuzzy searchable copy of the internet (and a lot of pirated material).

 Google used to be good.
 We used to be able to type these things into Google and get answers.
-Using an LLM as a search engine is just an indictment that through slow decay of Google's core product functions and the fact that we can't have nice things -- SEO monsters started posting garbage on the internet to game the search engines and ruined it for all of us.
+Using an LLM as a search engine is just an indictment of that slow decay of Google's core product functions and the fact that we can't have nice things -- SEO monsters started posting garbage on the internet to game the search engines and ruined it for all of us.

 Your chat with an AI session is a sad, watered-down echo of a quality user experience we once had a quarter of a century ago with a single text input box on Google.com.